Unvanquished (video game): Engine

 Unvanquished uses the Dæmon Engine, born from a merge of the Wolfenstein: Enemy Territory engine (id Tech 3) and the XreaL engine.
 That merge was initially named OpenWolf before being renamed to Dæmon before the first alpha release of Unvanquished was released.
 Its development is now proceeding in its own path from its predecessors.

 In 2015, with version 0.42, the Unvanquished developers managed to separate the game's engine code from the game's code by teaming up with developers of Xonotic.

+Written in C++, the Dæmon engine relies on OpenGL, OpenAL and SDL technologies for rendering, display, audio and input device management.
+The engine sandboxes the game in a Native Client virtual machine, making possible for servers to distributes modifications (mod) written in C++ in a secure way for the player, and making possible for developers to produce game binaries independent from the operating system.
+Dæmon is multi-plateform and supports Linux, Windows, and macOS operating systems, along with x86, AMD64, ARM and ARM64 architectures.

+The engine handles DXTC/S3TC, DirectDraw Surface (DDS) and CRN image formats, WebP, PNG, JPEG and Truevision Targa (TGA) image formats, Opus, Vorbis and WAV audio formats, and 3D animated formats InterQuake Model (IQM), MD5mesh/MD5anim (Doom 3 format) and MD3 (Quake III Arena format).
+The game level format is the BSP format from Quake III Arena and de Wolfenstein: Enemy Territory (implementing Binary space partitioning), the engine also supports the Quake III Arena material description format (also known as a “shader”), with extensions inspired by the Doom 3 format.
+The engine implements a multi-texture system that supports normal mapping, specular mapping, relief mapping, and PBR textures.

+With the 0.56.0 release, Unvanquished and the Dæmon engine enabled the colorspace-aware rendering pipeline, freeing the rendering engine from limitations and mistakes inherited from historical games like Quake 3, as a requirement for physically based rendering.

 Reception

 Michael Larabel from Phoronix.com praised Unvanquisheds graphics in July 2012, while it was still in alpha state.
 Lifewire praised the insect mechanic as an interesting twist and the ease of modding (referring to the level editor).

 Softpedia reviewed the game in version 0.49 in March 2016 and gave 3.5 stars.

 Between 2011 and June 2017 the game was downloaded alone from SourceForge over 1.3 million times.